 The one hurdle you are likely to encounter is developing content for the blog.
 Be calm.
 The content is already there.
 Just needs to be edited in a fashion that is tailored to your audience and their needs.
 Customer stories can be rewritten in a suitable way, relevant studies can be explained, interviews “behind the scenes” with your R&D, finance, customer service and operations people to allow people to get to know you better.
 And finally, when published, make sure to promote the post via all relevant social media so the word can spread.

 Finally, on this subject of inbound marketing and online presence, don’t expect results to come in straight away.
 Usually, it takes minimum half a year but likely closer to a year before you see things happening so you need to stay on course and have some endurance.
 Upside being that once it spins off, it just keeps growing and growing, as long as you nurture your audience’s interests.
 It’s not about straight forward selling – it’s about building relations and that just takes some time.
-(If you are interested in more on this topic UP There, Everywhere runs Inbound and content marketing learning sessions at UP for you and your team so just contact us about organising one of these).

 3. It’s still too much about feature selling

 How many times have you tried to explain your product’s superiority over whatever the competitors offer?
 Have you tried to do it with showing features that the others don’t offer?
 Do you consider it successful If so – congratulations.
 You have a feature that people value high enough to choose your product, at least until others replicate that feature or even do something that is better than what you have.
 There usually comes a point when adding another feature is just overdoing it.
 Over-engineered products constitute the downfall of many companies and yet they are so common.